 This degree leads to work in a challenging and varied field - you could be working with autistic children, people who stammer or adults who have lost their speech following a stroke.

-If you have already graduated with a primary degree, City also offers a two year fast-track Postgraduate Diploma in Speech and Language Therapy.
+If you have already graduated with a primary degree, City also offers a two year fast-track MSc in Speech and Language Therapy.

-As a graduate, you can register with the Health and Care Professions Council and practise as a speech and language therapist within the NHS and other settings.
+As a graduate, you will be eligible to apply for registration with the Health and Care Professions Council and practice as a speech and language therapist within the NHS and other settings.

 The following is also required: